release-engineering/pom-manipulation-ext/guide/dep-manip.md

 ### Property Clash Replacement

 When replacing a dependency PME will trace back and update the property value.
-However there are scenarios where the dependency versions returned from either the BOM or the REST source can be different even though they refer to the same property e.g.
+However, there are scenarios where the dependency versions returned from either the BOM or the REST source can be different even though they refer to the same property e.g.,
     propertyX = 1.0

     org.foo:bar1:$propertyX
     org.foo:bar2:$propertyX

 And the REST source returns 1.0.rebuild-2 for bar1 and rebuild-4 for bar2.
 In this case PME will detect the clash and throw an error.
-It is possible to configure PME so it will not update the property and continue by setting `propertyClashFails` to false (default: true).
+It is possible to configure PME so that it will not update the property and continue by setting `propertyClashFails` to false (default: true).

 ### Dependency Relocations

-In order to handle the situation where one GAV is changed to another (e.g. from community to product) the relocation manipulator can be used.
+In order to handle the situation where one GAV is changed to another (e.g., from community to product) the relocation manipulator can be used.
 An optional version component may be added; the version will override any prior version used in the dependency.
 The artifact override is optional.
-The relocated GAV is subject to alignment ; if the developer wishes to force a particular version (i.e. one with an existing suffix) they may use `dependencyOverride`.
+The relocated GAV is subject to alignment ; if the developer wishes to force a particular version (i.e., one with an existing suffix) they may use `dependencyOverride`.

 <table bgcolor="#ffff00">
 <tr>